qooxdoo/qooxdoo/docs/README.md

 CSS.

 Qooxdoo applications are written in javascript.
-The Qooxdoo framework is a large, well-structured class library composed of both graphical and non-graphical element you can use to build your applications.
+The Qooxdoo framework is a large, well-structured class library composed of both graphical and non-graphical elements you can use to build your applications.
 The following guide will show how this works in practice.

 If you have worked with Qooxdoo and its Python-based tool chain before, please